uwgraphics/layercake/README.md

 http://graphics.cs.wisc.edu
 http://labs.pathology.wisc.edu/oconnor/

-For more information about the project, consult http://graphics.cs.wisc.edu/WP/layercake/
+For more information about the project, including how to add your own data, as well as approved file formats, consult http://graphics.cs.wisc.edu/WP/layercake/

 To build this project you will need Processing 2.0 or above, https://www.processing.org/